 The Newton Special Education Parent Advisory Council (Newton SEPAC) is an all-volunteer organization of parents of children with disabilities in the preschool, elementary school, middle school, high school, and in private schools who meet to learn more about special education programs, issues, policies, regulations, and resources.
 We sponsor monthly informational meetings, maintain an online discussion group, and work with the school administration regarding our children’s education.

-Liaisons to the PAC are in place for each Newton public school and for those attending private and out-of-district schools.
+Liaisons to the SEPAC are in place for each Newton public school and for those attending private and out-of-district schools.